Argyraspides/SOFTENG-Part-IV-Notes/Me/Questions.md

 *In an undisturbed ecosystem, there will come a time when a perfect balance is struck between predator and prey.*
 *In an undisturbed society, culture eventually stagnates.*

+The Hedonic Treadmill

 *When we are alive, we must eventually die.*

 *In a closed system, all things will stabilize.*

-*Is it a fact, then, that there is no such thing as progress?*
+*Is it a fact, then, that there is no such thing as progress?
+That there is only change?*
 ***
 You often hear that when in love, you don't see the person as they are -- but as you want them to be.
 You see the ideal person, not the person that they are.